 EWU’s Enduring Support of Chicano Education

-Let's face it.
-Over the past few years the Chicano Education Program (CEP) at Eastern Washington University has experienced challenging transitions.
-Not only was the University facing lean times, the director resigned, an interim was named, and the Federal funding for the College Assistance Migrant Program (CAMP) was not renewed.
+Let’s face it.
+Over the past few years, the Chicano Education Program (CEP) at Eastern Washington University has experienced challenging transitions.
+Not only was the University facing lean times, but the director also resigned, an interim was named, and the federal funding for the College Assistance Migrant Program (CAMP) was not renewed.

 Through transition, comes opportunity!
 Opportunity to celebrate student success, opportunity to reapply for the CAMP funding once again, and opportunity to bring in new leadership that will poise EWU and the CEP to be the number one provider of higher education and services to Chican(a)o/Latin(a)o students in the State of Washington.

 With the growth in the Chican(a)o/Latin(a)o population inside and outside the State of Washington comes opportunity that EWU is fully embracing.
 According to the U.S. Department of Commerce, 2010 Census Brief, more than half of the growth in the total population of the United States between 2000 and 2010 was due to an increase in the Hispanic population.
 In the State of Washington, the population of Hispanic/Latino origin grew from 441,509 to 775,790 or approximately 76% during that same time period, and growth continues.